Run/Debug Configuration: PHPUnit

 - The PHPUnit tool should be is installed and configured on your machine.

 PEARfolder should be added to the list of include paths or project content roots.

 - The PHP plugin is installed and enabled.
 The plugin is bundled with PhpStorm and activated by default.
-If not, enable it as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.